scienceiscool/Factorial/README.md

-Calculate and print factorial or the integers in the factorial.
+__Description:__ Simple program that calculates and prints a factorial or the integers in the factorial, based on user input.